xmeye/openplatform-docs/docs/en/FunSDKDevelopmentGuide-AndroidIntegration.md

 <img src="http://open.xmeye.net/upload/image/20160516/1463375480321031106.png">
 </label>
 <div name="jicheng2" id="jicheng2" style="margin-left:20px;font-size:15px;line-height:60px;"><b>2.2 Several frequently-used methods of device visiting</b></div>
-<div>&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160&#160At present, FunSDK needs to call different SysInit initialization interface in different usage scenarios and in different ways to visit device.
+<div>At present, FunSDK needs to call different SysInit initialization interface in different usage scenarios and in different ways to visit device.
 In addition, the interface of device visit and other device operation is completely unified, and can switch to each other in using process.
 When you use, you can refer to the usage of FunSupport.setLoginType() in Demo, the specific instructions as follows:</div>
 <div name="jicheng21" id="jicheng21" style="margin-left:40px;font-size:15px;line-height:60px;"><b>2.2.1 AP mode: direct connect to device by AP</b></div>
 <div style="margin-left:80px;">
  Need to call: FunSDK.SysInitAsAPModle()；<br/>